Last Updated on

 - Philanthropy News Digest: A daily news service of The Foundation Center, Philanthropy News Digest is a compendium of many of the best philanthropy-related articles from around the country.
 It also publishes RFPs (Requests for Proposals) on behalf of grantmakers.
 You can sign up to get both the news digest and the RFP Bulletin in your email inbox.

 - Newspapers and Business Journals: Regional business journals, and the business sections of newspapers, occasionally write about philanthropists, grantmakers, and businesses who want to give back to the community.

 Presumably this is where many fundraisers start.
 If you haven’t yet, give it a try.
 Put the power of Google’s search algorithm to work for you.
 And be as audaciously specific as you can.
-For example, I recently Googled:
+For example, I once Googled:

 school garden grants oregon 2015

 Scrolling through the search results, I found helpful information about the expansion of the Oregon Department of Education’s farm-to-school and school garden grants, several state and national grant opportunities, articles about recent school garden grant recipients, and research about what makes for a great school garden.

 In the last month, I’ve had similar success searching for grants for playgrounds, school security, and school renovation.

 Questions: Where do you go to find potential funders?
 Where would you send an organization just beginning to search for grants?